yell0w4x/valery/README.md

 [@ValeryAIBot](https://t.me/ValeryAIBot)

+Three modes are available.
+- English tutor
+- General assistant
+- Code assistant

+General assistant allows to setup timers in natural language like 'Remind me to trun off the stove in 20 minutes'.
+When timer is fired bot will send you a message containing text with reminded matter.

 To run own instance one needs to [create telegram bot](https://core.telegram.org/bots#how-do-i-create-a-bot).
 Obtain [https://www.anyscale.com/platform](Anyscale) and
 [https://deepgram.com](Deepgram) API token if speech recognition is necessary.